Azure/actions/README.md

 Follow the steps to configure the secret:
   * Define a new secret under your repository settings, Add secret menu
-  * Paste the contents of the below [az cli](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) command as the value of secret variable, for example 'AZURE_CREDENTIALS'
+  * Store the output of the below [az cli](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) command as the value of secret variable, for example 'AZURE_CREDENTIALS'
 ```bash

    az ad sp create-for-rbac --name "myApp" --role contributor \